-When creating a badge in Badgr (see How do I define a badge to issue in Badgr?), you can upload an image from your device that you've already created using a graphic editor or use the Badge Studio to design an image.
+When creating a badge in Badgr (see How do I create a badge to award in Badgr?), you can upload an image from your device that you've already created using a graphic editor or use the Badge Studio to design an image.
 If you're planning on uploading your own images, here are some guidelines on how to construct successful images to use as digital badges.

 Badge image file formats must be either:

 Whether PNG or SVG, images should be square (equal width and height).

 For PNG, we recommend 400 by 400 px.
 Badgr will attempt to resize your image to 400x400 if you upload a PNG larger in either dimension.
 For SVG, please ensure the image has a defined viewbox that is square.

 Badges are portable beyond Badgr to wherever earners take them.
 That means they may be displayed against a wide variety of background colors.
 While Badgr most frequently places images on a white background, this is not always the case, so take care not to leave a white background on your image, because even though this will usually look fine in Badgr, it may not be visually acceptable on recipients' job profiles or other places.

 Badges are sometimes displayed at a small size.
 Preview your image at around 90x90 device pixels to ensure that elements are not too unclear.
 This is around the smallest size that applications commonly embed badge images on the web.